codingchili/chili-core/README.md

 │   │   │   ├── {name}.json
 ```
 **resources/patch.json** contains the patch data, subfolders **game** contains the game files and **gui** contains graphics used in character list/create.

+**website/** contains the website used for the web-game, could be reused for desktop games for registration/forums etc.

 **conf/system/** sets up the bindings between the components with host/port numbers, logging and authentication tokens between the components.